Pre-release — Join us in building the future

 The Hub never sees your plaintext data.
 It relays encrypted updates and stores ciphertext.
 Optional — everything works without it.

-Peers sync directly when both are online.
-When one goes offline, the Hub holds updates and delivers them later.
-No data lost.
+Your devices sync directly when both are online.
+When one goes offline, the Hub holds updates until it reconnects.
+Nothing gets lost.

 Encrypted backups

-Your data is encrypted before it leaves your device.
-The Hub stores ciphertext it can't read.
+Your data is encrypted on your device before it reaches the Hub.
+Even we can't read it.
 Restore to any device, anytime.

-Your Hub can serve the xNet web app directly.
-One URL gives your team access to everything — documents, databases, canvas — from any browser.
+Your Hub serves the xNet app directly.
+Share a URL with your team and they can access everything from any browser.

 Full-text search